Michael Andersen, local innovation staff writer

 The delegates include elected officials, city staffers, community nonprofit and foundation leaders and others from Austin, Tucson, Memphis, Fort Collins, Providence and Northwest Arkansas.

-And each evening, I’ll be trying to pull some thoughts together into a post on this blog about one idea or another.
+Each evening, I’ll be trying to pull some thoughts together into a post on this blog about one idea or another.

 These days, lots of countries around the world have great bike infrastructure and culture worth studying: Denmark, Spain, China, Colombia, Taiwan, Canada, Mexico, even our beloved United States.
 But the fact is that no one anywhere has perfected it like the Dutch.
 This country has plenty of flaws, and so do its streets.
 But if you want a full vision of how building biking into daily life can make cities richer, fairer, stronger and more pleasant, there’s no better place to spend a little time.